Skip to content ↓

 Attendance & Absence

 At Send CofE we believe every school day counts to give your child the greatest opportunity of attaining a good education and to support a happy and healthy future.
+Attendance and achievement are closely linked and good habits, developed early in life do have an impact on levels of achievement.

 Unless a child is too ill to attend, they are expected to come to school on time, every day.